jkransen/fijnstof/README.md

 The result will be this file:

-    target/fijnstof_1.0_all.deb
+    target/fijnstof_1.1_all.deb

     echo "deb http://kransen.nl/repo binary" > /etc/apt/sources.list.d/myrepo.list
     apt-get update

 ## Installation

-This package is targeted at the Raspberry Pi running Raspbian, but the software should run on any Linux with a sensor on a serial device, probably even on a Mac, and maybe even under Windows (please let me know if you get this working!).
-The Debian package will mainly add startup on boot functionality, which will be harder to achieve otherwise.
+This package is targeted at the Raspberry Pi running Raspbian, but the software runs without changes on any Linux or Mac with a sensor on a serial device.
+It may even run under Windows, please let me know if you get this working! `sbt list` should list the serial devices on Windows as well.

 ### Raspberry Pi

 _Skip this section if you have a running Pi._